nothanselivander/MICB475_Space/Meeting_Minutes/Lab_Notebook.md

 * Irina regenerated the differential abundance analysis volcano plot
   <img src="../pictures/vol_plot_data_source_2.png" height="350" width="600">

-  S2.
-DESEQ : Volcano plot of differentially abundant microbial species at HI-SEAS relative to ISS.
+Fig S2.
+Volcano plot of differentially abundant microbial species at HI-SEAS relative to ISS.
 Data was filtered for adjusted p-value < 0.01.
 Microbial species present by a factor of 2 or higher are indicated in orange.

 * Wenny regenerated the ISA table